How to create a Metric framework for your Program – How to choose Agile metrics, How to derive value from your Agile metrics?

 Metrics are hot topic of discussion with Agile Enthusiasts.
 Both sides are equally passionate in their belief.
 Some people Believe that everything that can be measured should be measured.
 These people believe in the adage, “only what gets measured, gets improved”.
 They insist that measuring the work progress, helps people to keep on track, to ensure that we are working up to our potential.
 They also argue that Metrics help baseline and these baseline data helps stake holders know what to expect

 Other side of the coin are those people who object to this very “base lining” as they believe the comparison leads to people focusing on Metrics rather than value …They argue that metrics add overheads and often can be manipulated to paint whatever picture you want to depict.
-Often metric frameworks become bloated and defy the principle of simplicity
+Often metric frameworks become bloated and defy the principle of simplicity.
+These are the people who believe that traditional metrics have no place in scrum way of working

 The debt will go on.
 However, we all know that Metrics will always be part of work management for us.
 We need to find out ways to set up metrics which are not very cumbersome but still help us to take decisions based on quantified data.
 In this section I am planning to discuss all about Agile Metrics – Some topics I have in mind are